-The essence of the message in the book, “Tools and Weapons: The Promise and Perils of the Digital Age” by Brad Smith, President of Microsoft, is that the benefits of technology come with a commensurate risk.
+In the book, “Tools and Weapons: The Promise and Perils of the Digital Age” by Brad Smith, President of Microsoft, the major theme is that the benefits of technology come with a commensurate risk.

 One of the problems golf courses are encountering today is that they depend on multiple independent software vendors.
 Many do not integrate into the central Point of Sale System.